Junumboxo/IoT-Bootcamp-project-Telegram/README.md

 *config.py* - loading the config from production.py or development.py
 *msg_texts.py* - text messages for easier editing in a separated file
 *utils.py* - tools for debugging
-*pip-requirements.txt* - necessary libraries, need to install via `pip install -r requirements.txt`
+*pip-requirements.txt* - necessary libraries, need to install via `pip install -r pip-requirements.txt`

 Link to the bot - https://t.me/iot_climate_control_bot
 The bot is hosted on https://www.pythonanywhere.com/